TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 **Warning: content spoilers below!**
 ### 0.5.7
 * General
+    * Added French translation.
+Thank you StyleMyk!
+    * Survivors and monsters are better organized in the config.
     * Fixed the footstep visuals for all survivors and footstep sound effects for Executioner and Nemesis Commando.

 ### 0.5.6